Jaleco: History

 In August 2005, PCCW sold off Jaleco to Sandringham Fund SPC, alongside the subsidiary company Hyperlink Investments Group.
 By July 2006, the company was renamed to Jaleco Holding and became a holding company.
 The video game operations were then spun off into a new company known as Jaleco, which would become a subsidiary of Jaleco Holding.
 The corporate restructure was done to reflect the company's diversified portfolio which no longer limited to video games and included activities such as real estate and financial services.
 In October 2007, Hyperlink Investments Group sold its stock in Jaleco Holding to Game Yarou, a Japanese mobile phone developer, and two South Korean corporations, STIC Pioneer Fund and A2i.
 Jaleco Holdings dissolved two subsidiary companies, FFBC Investment and J Consulting, in early 2008.
-Jaleco's North American division, Jaleco Entertainment, closed their doors later that year.
+Jaleco's North American division, Jaleco Entertainment, closed its doors later that year.

 In January 2009, Jaleco Holding sold Jaleco to Game Yarou for ¥1 (US$0.01), but Game Yarou also assumed ¥700,000,000 ($7.736 million) of Jaleco Holding's ¥16,000,000,000 ($17.68 million) debt.
 A spokesperson for Jaleco Holding cited "increasing competition in recent years in the video game market" as the reason for the company's departure from the industry.
 Jaleco Holding renamed itself to Encom Holdings the same year in April, focusing on real estate and finance business in Japan and no longer being involved with video games.
 Encom Holdings dissolved on May 13, 2013, due to poor reputation and loss of income.

-Under ownership of Game Yarou, Jaleco produced video games for Japanese mobile phones and web browsers, alongside licensing many of their older video games to third-party developers for use in other projects.
+Under ownership of Game Yarou, Jaleco produced video games for Japanese mobile phones and web browsers, alongside licensing many of its older video games to third-party developers for use in other projects.
 One of the game titles that was released by Jaleco under this ownership was Ougon no Kizuna for the Wii, which was released in May 2009.

-By 2012, Game Yarou was in financial crisis due to high debt and poor sales of their mobile titles – they were officially declared bankrupt by the Tokyo District Court on May 21, 2014.
-Jaleco would soon vanish from the video game industry, with their video games being acquired later that year by Japanese company City Connection, formerly known as Clarice Disk.
+By 2012, Game Yarou was in financial crisis due to high debt and poor sales of its mobile titles – it was officially declared bankrupt by the Tokyo District Court on May 21, 2014.
+Jaleco would soon vanish from the video game industry, with its video games being acquired later that year by Japanese company City Connection.
 The company continues to use Jaleco video games for a number of projects, alongside licensing them out to other developers for use in other products.